gayyaswa/carnd-laneline-p1/finding_lanes_writeup.md

     noisy image.
 To reduce the noise Gaussian smoothing is performed on the gray scale image with kernel size of 5.

 **Canny Edge detection**
-    The basic principle in finding an edge is to compute intensity gradients and identify edges satisfying the input input higher and lower threshold parameters.
+    The basic principle of finding an edge is to compute intensity gradients and identify edges satisfying the input based input higher and lower threshold parameters.
+Pixels with intensities greater than higher threshold are picked and also the pixels intensities in between the higher and threshold provided it is connected to the higher threshold pixed.
 In order to detect lane marking which are either yellow or white color in given images higher gray scale values 50:150 are preferred.
-The detected image is processed further to extract the desired lanes using hard coded polygon
+The detected image is processed further to extract the desired lanes using a hard coded polygon

  ![image2] | ![image6] |
   --------- | ----------|
 ![image2] | ![image6] |
 **Hough Transformation**
-    It transforms the image into (rho, theta) parameter space and accumulates the number of lines passing thorough a single pizel and returns the lines that exceeds the input min_number_of_votes.
+    It transforms the image into (rho, theta) parameter space and accumulates the count for number of lines passing thorough a single pixel and returns the lines that exceeds the input min_number_of_votes.
 Also to find the smaller lines on the road these number and min_line_length has to be small in this project.
 The detected line for the given input images are:
 | ![image7] | ![image8] |